gustavognobre/gustavognobre/README.md

 # 👨‍💻 Gustavo Nobre

-Software Engineer focused on building web applications and scalable systems.
+Fullstack Software Engineer focused on building modern web applications with strong backend architecture.

-Currently working at **MMTechDevBr**, with hands-on experience in:
+Currently working at **MMTechDevBr**, developing and evolving systems using:
-- Migrating monolithic systems to microservices
-- Designing backend services and APIs
+- React / Next.js on the frontend
+- Node.js / NestJS and Python on the backend
-- Developing modern web applications
+- PostgreSQL and modern data tools

 ---

-## 🚀 What I'm working on
+## 🚀 What I do

-- Improving system architecture and scalability
-- Applying software engineering best practices in real-world projects
-- Building fullstack applications using modern technologies
+- Build fullstack web applications using Next.js and TypeScript
+- Design and implement backend services with Node.js, NestJS and Python
+- Refactor monolithic systems into scalable architectures
+- Work with APIs, databases and system integrations

 ---

-## 🧠 Interests
+## 🧠 Focus Areas

-- Distributed systems
+- Fullstack web development
-- Microservices architecture
+- Backend architecture and APIs
-- Data analysis and machine learning
+- Microservices and system design
-- System modeling and optimization
+- Performance and scalability

 ---

 ## 🛠 Tech Stack

 **Frontend**
+- React
-- React / Next.js
+- Next.js
 - TypeScript
-- HTML / CSS

 **Backend**
 - Node.js
+- NestJS
 - Python
-- Prisma

-**Data & ML**
-- Pandas
-- Scikit-learn
-- TensorFlow

 **Database**
 - PostgreSQL

 **Tools**
+- Prisma
 - Git
 - REST APIs